 After giving birth to me in 1950, she moved out of her family's home to try and make it on her own.
 She continued working as a waitress.
 To supplement her income, she did a photo shoot once in the nude.
 She never knew I was aware of this and had seen pictures of her.

 In 1953, she married Robert Moore and moved to Florida.
 According to my Mother it was not a good marriage and Robert was extremely abusive.
-My half-brothers and a half-sister were born and also as a result of a final abuse; rape by her husband, my last half-sister was born.
-Mother left her husband and returned to Michigan to raise her four young children on her own.
+My half-brother and a half-sister were born and also as a result of a final abuse; rape by her husband, my last half-sister was born.
+Mother left her husband and returned to Michigan to raise her two young children on her own.
 She divorced her husband and never remarried.